-The Division of Information Technology (IT) at The George Washington University (GWU) is constantly looking for new ways to simplify access to the educational systems and services students need: online learning and collaboration tools, software and business apps, email and calendar, backup and storage, and more.
+GW IT at The George Washington University (GW) is constantly looking for new ways to simplify access to the educational systems and services students need: online learning and collaboration tools, software and business apps, email and calendar, backup and storage, and more.

 The size and diversity of our student community complicates the challenge.
 We have 26,000 students from 50 states and 130 countries.